Other common name(s): macrobiotics

 What is the evidence?

 There have been no randomized clinical studies published in the available medical literature to show the macrobiotic diet can be used to prevent or cure cancer.
 One of the earlier versions of the macrobiotic diet that involved eating only brown rice and water has been linked to severe nutritional deficiencies and even death.
 However, low-fat, high-fiber diets that consist mainly of plant products that are believed to reduce the risk of cardiovascular disease and some forms of cancer.
-The National Institutes of Health's, National Center for Complementary and Alternative Medicine has funded has funded a pilot study to determine whether a macrobiotic diet may prevent cancer.
+The National Institutes of Health's, National Center for Complementary and Alternative Medicine has funded a pilot study to determine whether a macrobiotic diet may prevent cancer.

 The American Cancer Society's nutrition guidelines recommend eating a balanced diet that includes five or more servings a day of vegetables and fruit, choosing whole grains over processed and refined foods, and limiting red meats and animal fats.
 It is best to choose foods from a variety of fruits, vegetables and other plant sources such as nuts, seeds, whole grain cereals, and beans to take in all needed nutrients.